TLouf/discrete_maths/2-rels.typ

   Since equivalence classes partition a set, doesn't that contradict the fact that the subsets composing a partition should be disjoint?
 ]
 // clarify that the set of subsets contains in fact the equivalence classes after de-duplicating them, since it's a set!

+#example[
+  From the equivalence relation you defined in the example above. translate in plain words what its associated equivalence classes represent.
+  Then also explain in plain words why they do form a partition of the set of all people, that is how they fulfill each condition of @def-partition.
+]

 #definition(title: [Quotient set])[
   Let $R$ be an equivalence relation on $A$.
 The set of all the equivalence classes of $R$ is called the quotient set of $A$ by $R$, and it is denoted by $A\/R$: